BATAK!

 'Oh'

-And I get to the veranda and it is locked.
-No thought from the waiter to come with me to open it up.
+No thought from the waiter to remind me as I left or come after me to open it up when he saw I had walked off without it.
 This was Indonesian thinking or lack of it.
+A kind of opportunistic stupidity.

 I went between feeling better to deteriorating into fever again.
-Got the guitar out and played but the Italians next door invaded my enjoyment of singing, finally I read LP about all the parts of Sumatra I would never go to.
+Got the guitar out and played but the grungy young Italians next door invaded my enjoyment of singing with foul language in my mind, finally I read LP about all the parts of Sumatra I would never go to block them out.
 The oil rich south east, the islands of industry near Singapore, the National Parks south of Pedang, the surfie Islands, the province of Aceh and its Tsunami devastation.
+No doubt the whirlwind trip round Sumatra had stunned their stoned Latino brains.

 A mosquito kept hassling me when I tried to sleep, buzzing about and biting my hand.